 Starting with the pros, you get a ton of optimization features into a single app.
 Just the press of a button is enough for it to detect a bunch of issues that can greatly slow down a computer – especially older ones or low-end machines.

 As for the cons, the whole setup is very chaotic, really.
 You don’t really know what’s available on the app or not until you need it which is a bummer.
-Not to mention that a lot of the premium features can be either found on our computer by default or by competitors who offer better alternatives (Namely, in the security area).
+Not to mention that a lot of the premium features can be either found on our computer by default or by competitors who offer better security alternatives (Namely, in the security area).

 Overall, while we can’t recommend Advanced SystemCare 13 Free to advanced users who know how to take care of their computer and want the best security, we can definitely recommend it to your average Joe who needs something to automatically maintain his computer while also providing a bit of security on top of it.